Listen to the Latest Podcast Episode

 This is, perhaps, the number one piece of advice we would give remote workers.
 Get dressed for work.

-Scientific American, what you wear while you work really does matter.
+According to Scientific American, what you wear while you work really does matter.
 A paper in Social Psychological and Personality Science conducted an experiment wherein they had subjects change into formal or casual clothing before taking cognitive tests.
 The subjects dressed in formal business attire demonstrated increased abstract thinking.

 All science aside, getting dressed is also a bit ritualistic.
 Just like eating breakfast or grabbing your coffee, getting dressed signals to your brain and body that it’s time to work—that it’s time to be awake for the day.